CLSherrod/clsherrod.github.io/_posts/2009-02-11-christian-bale-is-a-corporate-hero.md

 date: 2009-02-11
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - abundance
-permalink: "/christian-bale-is-a-corporate-hero/"
+permalink: /christian-bale-is-a-corporate-hero/
 ---
 An interesting point of view on the Christian Bale rant.